carpentries-lab/python-aos-lesson/episodes/08-defensive.md

 and use a logging framework to report on program activity.
-In this lesson, we'll look at how error handling, assertions and logging can make the unit conversion in our program more reliable, and we'll provide links to further information on unit testing.
+In this lesson, we'll look at how error handling, assertions and logging can make the unit conversion in our program more reliable, and we'll provide links to further information on unit .

 ## Types of errors